-You might have seen tiny homes popping up on the internet and on TV channels like HGTV.
-But what is a tiny home, and why are so many people joining the tiny house movement?
-From the benefits of buying a tiny place to the basics of getting started with tiny home living, we cover the ins and outs of tiny houses in our guide below!
+You might’ve seen tiny homes pop up on the internet and in HGTV shows like Tiny House Hunters and Tiny House, Big Living as they’ve gained popularity in recent years.
+From the benefits of buying a mini house to the basics of getting started with tiny house living, check out our guide for the ins and outs of tiny home living!

 Easy on Finances